rockey-dev/NodeJS-Script/README.md

-# SA-MP
+# NodeJs
-A repository related to San Andreas Multiplayer Stuffs!
+A repository related to San Andreas Multiplayer (SAMP) Gamemode Which Include NodeJs!